Blog

 How to automate your small business without technical expertise

-3rd July 2025 Kat Korson
+Updated 24th December 2025 · Originally published 3rd July 2025 Kat Korson

 It's Friday afternoon and you want to go home but you're still not done copying customer orders into three different systems.
-If this is you then fear not, there is a better way to handle it and get out the door sooner.
+If this sounds familiar, there's a better way to handle it - and you don't need to be technical to make it happen.

 Why small businesses assume automation isn't for them